 The third challenge, determining uncertainty estimates for both types of data, has been partially solved recently for surface waves by the eikonal and Helmholtz tomography methods, which produce reliable error estimates for both ambient noise and earthquake tomography.
-We discuss here a method to construct receiver functions based on azimuthal harmonic analysis (Girardin and Farra,1998) that we use to estimate uncertainties for receiver functions.
-Bodin et al. (2011) discuss the importance of reliable uncertainty information in the joint inversion insightfully and at substantial length.
-Finally, the fourth challenge, estimating model uncertainties, is addressed by a Bayesian Monte Carlo method that we develop and describe here.
+We discuss in the Appendix a method to construct receiver functions referred to as harmonic stripping based on azimuthal harmonic analysis (e.g., Girardin and Farra,1998; Bianchi et al., 2010) that we use both to construct azimuthally independent receiver functions and estimate their uncertainty.
+Bodin et al. (2011) insightfully and in considerable detail discuss the importance of reliable uncertainty information, with particular emphasis on the need to estimate full data covariance matrices in the joint inversion.
+Finally, the fourth challenge, estimating model uncertainties, is addressed by the Bayesian Monte Carlo method that we develop and describe here.
 We show along the way that a quite simple model parameterization based on smooth B-splines in the crust and mantle can fit both data types at most locations across the western US.

 Therefore, we present here a non-linear Bayesian Monte-Carlo algorithm to estimate a Vs model beneath stations by jointly interpreting surface wave dispersion and receiver functions and associated uncertainties.
 The method is designed specifically to be applied automatically to large numbers of seismic stations.
 As a testbed for the method, we use 185 stations from the TA in the Intermountain West (Fig. 1).
 We first update the ambient noise and earthquake tomography to construct Rayleigh wave dispersion maps from 8 sec to 80 sec across the study region.
-Eikonal and Helmholtz tomography are applied to estimate uncertainties in ambient noise and earthquake dispersion information and harmonic stripping method is used to generate back-azimuth independent RFs with uncertainty estimates for each station.
+Eikonal and Helmholtz tomography are applied to estimate uncertainties in ambient noise and earthquake dispersion information and the harmonic stripping method is used to generate back-azimuth independent receiver functions with uncertainty estimates for each station.
 After applying the joint inversion (and for comparison the inversion based on surface wave dispersion alone) at each station, the final 3D model of the crust and uppermost mantle is produced by interpolating between stations using simple-kriging at each model depth.
 Prior and posterior marginal distributions are presented to visualize changes in uncertainties for each data set.
-The study region is geologically diverse and structurally complex and provides an excellent proving ground for the new methodology.
+The study region is geologically diverse and structurally complex and provides an excellent proving ground for the methodology.